agda/agda/doc/user-manual/language/cubical.lagda.rst

 Regular Cubical Agda code can import code that uses :option:`--erased-cubical`.
-Regular Cubical Agda code can also be imported from code that uses :option:`--erased-cubical`, but names defined using Cubical Agda are treated as if they had been marked as erased, with an exception related to pattern matching:
+Regular Cubical Agda code can also be imported from code that uses :option:`--erased-cubical`, but names defined using Cubical Agda can only be used if the option :option:`--erasure` is used.
+In that case the names are treated as if they had been marked as erased, with an exception related to pattern
+matching:

 - Matching on a non-erased imported constructor does not, on its own, make Agda treat the right-hand side as erased.